-Spread the clusters on a parchment- or baking mat-lined quarter sheet pan and bake for 20 minutes, at which point they should look toasted, smell buttery, and crunch gently when chewed.
-Allow to cool completely.
+Spread the clusters on a parchment- or baking mat-lined quarter sheet pan and bake for 20 minutes, at which point they should look toasted, smell buttery, and crunch gently when chewed. (try not to over cook, they should not be too brown) Allow to cool completely.

 —Sponge Cake, Method—

-Combine the butter, sugar, Hershey’s cocoa powder, and salt in the bowl of a stand mixer fitted with the paddle attachment and cream together on medium-high for 5-7 minutes, until smooth and fluffy.
-Scrape down the sides of the bowl.
+Combine the butter, sugar, cocoa powder, and salt in the bowl of a stand mixer fitted with the paddle attachment and cream together on medium-high for 5-7 minutes, until smooth and fluffy.

 —Peanut Butter Filling, Method—